Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Definitions
 A migrant, according to the UN definition, is someone living outside their country of origin for at least a year.

-**Interdependence -** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration
+**Interdependence** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

-**Globalisation -** is the growing integration and interdependence between peoples’' lives economically, politically and environmentally.
+**Globalisation** is the growing integration and interdependence between peoples’' lives economically, politically and environmentally.

 **Economic migrants** are those who migrate just for monetary gain, and no other reasons.
 They may send money back.
 They may also bring dependents.